ibm-cloud-docs/vpc/api-change-log.md

 ### For all API version dates
 {: #2020-10-05-all-version-dates}

 Encrypted images are now supported in the VPC API.
-Ceate your own image, encrypt it with your own key, and import it, encrypted, into {{site.data.keyword.cloud_notm}}.
+Create your own image, encrypt it with your own key, and import it, encrypted, into {{site.data.keyword.cloud_notm}}.
 After you import the image, use it like any other image.
 If you use the image to provision an instance, its boot volume is encrypted using the image's root encryption key, or another root encryption key of your choosing.

 Dive into the APIs to [import an encrypted image](https://{DomainName}/apidocs/vpc#create-image) and [provision an instance](https://DomainName}/apidocs/vpc#create-instance) from that encrypted image.
 See also [Creating an encrypted custom image](/docs/vpc?topic=vpc-create-encrypted-custom-image).